 All the more upsetting is that many of these tests could easily be replaced with more sophisticated, more accurate, and less expensive non-animal alternatives.

 Until the late 1990s, most animal protection groups avoided targeting this area of animal testing because few had the scientific expertise to deal with the enormous range of federally regulated substances.

 This changed when Jessica Sandler—now the vice president of PETA’s Regulatory Testing Department—joined PETA’s staff in 1998.

 Before coming to PETA, Jessica worked as a specialist in biological and chemical hazards for the federal Occupational Safety and Health Administration and the U.S. Geological Survey, having completed her master’s degree in environmental health science.

-Because of her scientific expertise—as well as her knowledge of the federal regulatory process—Jessica was the perfect person to lead the negotiations with the White House and the EPA, and she succeeded in greatly reducing the number of animals slated to be used in the EPA’s high production volume chemical-testing program—by the tens of thousands!
+Because of her scientific expertise—as well as her knowledge of the federal regulatory process—she was the perfect person to lead the negotiations with the White House and the EPA, and she succeeded in greatly reducing the number of animals slated to be used in the EPA’s high production volume (HPV) chemical-testing program—by the tens of thousands!